Published on 26.03.2021 | Last updated on 18.11.2024

 • Standardization enables production of high quality systems, products and services, and multi-vendor systems.

-• Magister has joined 3GPP and plans to work within Radio Access Networks (RAN) technical specification group.
+• Magister has joined the 3GPP and plans to work within Radio Access Networks (RAN) technical specification group.

 • Magister’s own 5G system simulator offers independent first hand knowledge to current and upcoming standardization processes.